 When I started doing my own eyelash extensions, I bought all of my supplies from Amazon as it was quick and inexpensive, and is a great start for beginners.
 In this article Top 7 Tools to Do Your Own Eyelash Extensions I talk about the tools I use to do my own eyelash extensions.
 Through trial and error, I’ve found the lashes and glues I like the best, and now I’m passing on that information for anyone else that is interested in doing their own eyelash extensions.

 Eyelash extension glue is what bonds the synthetic lash to your natural eyelash.
 A high quality adhesive is important for creating a beautiful lash look that lasts.

-I have now been doing my own eyelash extensions for over two years, and have tried a variety of eyelash extensions and glues.
+I have now been doing my own eyelash extensions for over four years, and have tried a variety of eyelash extensions and glues.
 By trial and error, I am sharing my review of different eyelash extension glues so you can find the best eyelash glue for your extensions.

 Here are My Top Picks for Eyelash Extension Glues to Get You Started

 My Overall Top Pick for Eyelash Extension Glue for Self Application